 - sell or supply approved games, gaming machines and prescribed gaming machine components to the holder of a gaming machine licence, a gaming machine service licence, the casino licensee or another gaming machine dealer’s licence.

-If you hold a gaming machine dealers licence you are prohibited from also holding, or being associated, with any other type of gaming licence in South Australia.
+If you have a gaming machine dealer's licence you can't hold, or be associated with, any other type of gaming licence in South Australia.

 - complete the application form and pay the required fee

 - the bond is required to cover the costs incurred by Consumer and Business Services (CBS) and/or the Commissioner of Police in carrying out investigations.

 - any unused amount of the bond will be refunded once the application has been determined.
 If the costs are likely to exceed $10,000 then the commissioner may require a further bond to be paid

 - determine whether you're applying as an individual, partnership, company, trustee of a trust, public company or subsidiary company and provide the following documents where applicable:

 - a copy of the partnership agreement

 - a copy of the relevant trust deed

 - in the case of a corporate entity a flow chart and written summary explaining the corporate structure of the entity particularly in relation to parent or holding companies, subsidiaries and any other associated companies.

 - in the case of a public company, the name and address of each of the 20 largest shareholders and the class, number and percentage of shares held